Black petrel: Feeding

-They may feed at night or during the day (unlike albatrosses which do not feed at night) Birds will aggressively follow fishing boats and long line hooks and may dive up to 20m below the surface after baits.
+They may feed at night or during the day (unlike albatrosses which do not feed at night).
+Birds will aggressively follow fishing boats and longline hooks and may dive up to 20m below the surface after baits.
 Black petrels can cover amazing distances – the longest recorded foraging trip for a bird from Great Barrier Island is 39 days.
-Mapping of foraging patterns against fishing activity in New Zealand waters is currently underway.
+Mapping of foraging patterns against fishing activity in New Zealand waters is underway.

 Status and conservation

-The black petrel is classified under DOC Threat Classification System as Nationally Vulnerable and by the International Union for Conservation of Nature or IUCN Red list: Vulnerable.
+The black petrel is classified under the DOC Threat Classification System as Nationally Vulnerable and by the International Union for Conservation of Nature or IUCN Red list: Vulnerable.
 Land-based population research at their breeding colonies since 1995 indicates the species is declining at a rate of at least 1.4% per year.
 At current survival rates, a fledged bird has a 1 in 20 chance of reaching breeding age (4+ years) and must breed 20 times successfully just to replace the current population.

-Threats to survival

 While at sea, black petrels are caught by commercial and recreational fishers both in New Zealand and overseas.
 Ministry of Fisheries research shows the black petrel is the most at-risk seabird in New Zealand from commercial fishing, estimating that between 725 and 1524 birds may have been killed each year in the period 2003 to 2009.

-Petrels may be drowned by taking long line hooks after they are set (launched) or when they are being pulled onto boats.
-Inshore snapper and bluenose bottom long-line fisheries are the greatest risks, especially where fisheries overlap with foraging patterns of breeding birds Reported deaths by fishers are low – since 1996, there have been only 38 birds reported caught and killed in New Zealand waters by local commercial fishers, mainly on domestic tuna long-line and on snapper fisheries.
+Petrels may be drowned by taking longline hooks after they are set (launched) or when they are being pulled onto boats.
+Inshore snapper and bluenose bottom longline fisheries are the greatest risks, especially where fisheries overlap with foraging patterns of breeding birds.
+Reported deaths by fishers are low – since 1996, there have been only 38 birds reported caught and killed in New Zealand waters by local commercial fishers, mainly on domestic tuna longline and on snapper fisheries.
 Less than 0.5% of boats in these high risk fisheries had observers on board in any one year.
 The level of deaths in fisheries outside New Zealand waters is unknown.
-There are anecdotal capture reports from recreational fishers especially in the outer Hauraki Gulf where birds are commonly reported.
+There are anecdotal capture reports from recreational fishers, especially in the outer Hauraki Gulf where birds are commonly reported.

 On Great Barrier Island feral pigs are known to dig up burrows and eat eggs and chicks – in one example in 1996 pigs destroyed 8 burrows in one incident.
 Feral cats can kill adults on the ground or at the nest as well as chicks.
 Cat numbers on Great Barrier Island are impacted by trapping by the Department of Conservation in the Whangapoua basin but there has been no specific protection of the colony to date.
 Kiore and ship rats are also present on Great Barrier Island but predation levels are between 1 and 6.5% per annum; kiore cannot eat through a black petrel egg.
 Risk to black petrel survival from a one-off event/events is significant due to limited habitat for breeding / i.e. a single site on Hirakimata on Great Barrier Island (for example fire, storm damage or predator invasion at main colony).